-Conventional elbow tendonitis remedies include joint supplements and vitamins, painkillers (NSAIDs), physical therapy, elbow braces, elbow straps, elbow sleeves, kinesiology tape, and anti-inflammatory topical oils and creams.
+Traditional elbow tendonitis remedies include joint supplements and vitamins, anti-inflammatory painkillers (NSAIDs), physical therapy, stretching, elbow braces, elbow straps, elbow sleeves, kinesiology tape, and topical anti-inflammatory oils and creams.

-Are conventional remedies the best treatments for weightlifting elbow pain?
-Do they work?
+Are traditional remedies the best solution for weight lifting elbow pain?

-Anti-inflammatory painkillers (NSAIDs) can provide short-term relief for elbow tendonitis; however most traditional remedies are ineffective because they relieve elbow tendonitis symptoms, not the ROOT cause of the pain.
+Anti-inflammatory painkillers (NSAIDs) can provide short-term relief for elbow tendonitis; however most traditional remedies are ineffective because they relieve the symptoms of tendonitis, not the ROOT cause of the pain.
 As a result, the elbow tendonitis does not heal and often comes back as you continue to lift.
 The following are pros and cons of traditional elbow tendonitis remedies.

-Anti-Inflammatory Gel, Pain Killers, Sports Tape and Elbow Sleeves for Tendonitis Pain.
+Anti-Inflammatory Gel, Pain Killers, Vitamins, Sports Tape, Elbow Sleeves for Tendonitis.

-Pro: Joint supplements can provide short-term relief for acute elbow tendonitis pain.
-As such, they are beneficial when used as part of a "maintenance routine" to prevent tendonitis pain.
+Pro: Joint supplements can provide short-term relief for acute elbow tendonitis.
+As such, they are beneficial when used as part of a "maintenance routine" to prevent tendonitis.

 Con: In my search to treat and fix my chronic elbow tendonitis, I supplemented with MSM, Chondroitin, Turmeric, and Fish Oil (for years).

-Most topical tendonitis relief options like pain relief oils, creams, sprays, and gels contain MSM or other anti-inflammatory medications.
+Topical tendonitis relief solutions like pain relief oils, creams, sprays, and gels contain MSM or other anti-inflammatory medications.

 Pro: Strength therapy is necessary for elbow tendinosis treatment.
 Strength therapy is often required to heal degenerative elbow tendons and regain full arm strength and mobility.